Friday, July 10, 2015

 Five O'Clock World – The Vogues (1965)

 American vocal group the Vogues scored a top-five hit with this sterling slice of folk/rock/pop.
 It’s about a guy who hates his job and can’t wait for the five o’clock whistle to blow to set him free.
 He doesn’t truly feel alive until the clock hits five; that’s when the world finally opens up for him.
 The song was written by producer and songwriter Allen Reynolds, who went on to produce country music superstar Garth Brooks’ multiplatinum albums in the ‘90s.
-The song reached #4 the U.S. Billboard Hot 100 and peaked at #1 on Canadian RPM Top Singles
+The song reached #4 the U.S. Billboard Hot 100 and peaked at #1 on the Canadian RPM Top Singles.

 The Vogues were formed in 1960 by four high school friends from Turtle Creek, Pennsylvania.
-The original and founding members of the quartet were Bill Burkette (lead baritone), Don Miller (baritone), Hugh Geyer (first tenor) and Chuck Blasko (second tenor).
+The founding members of the quartet were Bill Burkette (lead baritone), Don Miller (baritone), Hugh Geyer (first tenor) and Chuck Blasko (second tenor).

 Five O'Clock World at Amazon